I walked home from the city, the saddened world within my mind,

 Talking to passing shadows, to slippery shapes in kind,

-A weary, sad and sadding place a place full of diamond tears,
+A weary, sad and sadding place, a place of diamond tears,

-That touch the petals of long dead flowers killed by our fattened fears,
+That touch the petals of long dead flowers, slain by fattened fears,

 I saw in thoughts those other times, when all was good for me,